hpc2n/selecting-modules/docs/programs.md

 ml GCC/13.2.0 Python matplotlib SciPy-bundle
 ```

-And if we check what's loaded, we get this:
+And if we check what was loaded, we get this:

 ```bash
 $ ml